tsteifer/homepage/content/home/seminar/seminar.md

 Typical topics include but are not limited to: algorithmic randomness, prediction, Kolmogorov complexity, randomness extraction and so on.
 Talks are given in Polish or English (this depends on the audience).

-We usually meet online on Thursdays around 10am.
+We usually meet online on Thursdays around 10am CET.
 If you want to participate, please contact me.

 <ul class="nav nav-tabs" role="tablist">
   <li class="nav-item">